Equivariant stable homotopy methods in the algebraic K-theory of infinite groups

 \begin{ExRefName}{RHL}{Relatively hyperbolic lattices} Let $X$ is the negatively curved symmetric space associated to a semi-simple linear algebraic $\mathbb{Q}$-group of real rank one and $\Gamma$ is a torsion-free arithmetic subgroup.
 More generally, one can consider a complete non-compact finite-volume Riemannian manifold $M$ with pinched negative sectional curvatures $-a^2 \le K \le - b^2 <0$ and torsion-free fundamental group $\Gamma$.
 The universal cover $X$ of $M$ is hyperbolic relative to the cusp subgroups.

 For simplicity, assume that there is a unique cusp of $V$ with the corresponding cusp subgroup $H$.
 It is known that $H$ is a torsion-free finitely generated nilpotent group.
 The stratum, or horosphere, $X_H$ can be viewed as the underlying space of a connected simply connected nilpotent Lie group where $H$ acts by left multiplication.

-One starts with a construction of $\widehat{X}_H$ which is quite simple.
+We start with a construction of $\widehat{X}_H$ which is quite simple.
 Geometrically $X_H$ is a Euclidean space but the compactification of $X_H$ by the ideal boundary is not $H$-equivariant.
 Instead, one can use the ``box'' compactification with some collapses in the faces.
 The details can be seen in \cite{bG:97}.
-In fact, one ends up with a bonus proof of the Novikov conjecture for $H$ using this construction.
+In fact, one can obtain a bonus proof of the Novikov conjecture for $H$ using this construction.
 Recall that in particular this means we have a collection of boundedly saturated sets that give coverings $C_H$.

 The points of $X_H$ are represented by geodesics converging to the same ideal point in $\partial X$.
 The isometric action by $\Gamma$ allows to identify other ideal points, which we now resolve into copies of $X_H$.
 Each of these copies gets compactified as above.
 The boundary $Y$ is the union of the resolutions and the rest of the ideal points.
 There is a compact topology on $\widehat{X}$ which has all the required properties for the proof of Novikov.
 In particular, it turns out that each compactified stratum and each of the remaining ideal points are boundedly saturated subsets of $Y$ The coverings like $C_H$ in each stratum and the ``geodesic shadows'' they generate on $\partial X$ give a family of boundedly saturated sets in $Y$ and form the needed family of coverings $C$.
 We refer for details to \cite{bG:97}. \end{ExRefName}